arcovoltaico/importBundle/README.md

             bundle: AppBundle
             entities:

-5. Sync your db schema in order to create the import entity
+5. Create a doctrine migrate (diff) and migrate or update/sync your db schema in order to create the import entity

 #Setting the importer